 The NPSAP is not a full funding program.
 Students who have educational costs that are higher than the maximum allowances under the NPSAP are encouraged to seek and secure supplementary financial assistance.
 Please see Appendix A for a list of scholarships and bursaries.

 To view or obtain a copy of the NPSAP Policy or Nawash Post Secondary Financial Assistance Application Forms, please see below:

 Chippewas of Nawash Unceded First Nation Post Secondary Policy – ARTICLE # 5 (*New version in effect)

 Application Form for Financial Assistance (*New version in effect)

 Notice of Reminders:

 - Direct Deposits for Living Allowance will be deposited on the last business day of the month for the upcoming month.

-- Book Allowance for eligible students will be deposited for September and January.
+- Book Allowance for eligible students will be deposited for September and January with the living allowance payment.
 Book receipts are no longer required.

 Secondary Student Services Program: